Emerging mechanical engineer named Terra Nova Young Innovator

 Dr. Xili Duan’s research could be a game changer for people living in Newfoundland and Labrador and beyond.

-Theassistant professor in the Department of Mechanical Engineering, is leading the design of a novel device that directly converts wind energy to heat, thanks to receiving a coveted faculty award.
+The assistant professor, Department of Mechanical Engineering, Faculty of Engineering and Applied Science, is leading the design of a novel device that directly converts wind energy to heat, thanks to receiving a coveted faculty award.

 Dr. Duan is the 2019 recipient of the Terra Nova Young Innovator Award (TNYIA), which recognizes and supports outstanding young faculty members whose research is particularly innovative and whose specific proposal has real potential to make a significant impact on society.

 The award is supported through $50,000 in funding from Suncor Energy, on behalf of the partners in the Terra Nova oil field.

 “I am very glad that my research is recognized, and I am very grateful to the Terra Nova development for this award,” he said during a recent conversation with the Gazette about his pioneering technology.

 “At the same time, I am excited that I can start to develop the wind-powered thermal energy device (WinTEC) with the support from this award.
 The Terra Nova Young Innovator Award provides critical support for developing the technology.”

 Dr. Duan’s unique system uses a heat generator to convert kinetic energy – created from the rotational motion of a small wind turbine – to heat through fluid agitation with specially designed propellers.